AgentME/es6-unweak-collections/README.md

 Features
 --------
   * compatible with **node.js**, and both **all browsers** and **Rhino** through Browserify (`npm install es6-unweak-collections`).
-  * **100% unobtrusive** with any environment.
-If native collections are present, they're returned instead rather than the shims.
+  * If native collections are present, they're returned instead rather than the shims.
   * **size and performances oriented** polyfill.